NovationScripts/Multimillionaire/README.md

 It is possible to create a liquid network from tokens.

+We can add a function for adding new additional flags after completing the game.

 If the errors are fixed, it might actually work.

 **We enjoy doing what we love, and we have a talent for it**.